-Megan Feheley is a two spirit/non-binary/ililiw (Moose Cree)/settler interdisciplinary artist and curator living and working out of Toronto.
+Megan Feheley is a two spirit Ililiw (Cree) interdisciplinary artist and curator living and working out of Toronto, Ontario.
 They are currently working towards their BFA in Indigenous Visual Culture at OCAD University, and work predominately in sculpture/installation, beadwork, textiles, painting and video.
-Megan is passionate about resurgent practices, language revitalization, working with materials that connect them to their homeland, and exploring Indigenous and queer futurity.
+Feheley’s art making is based in collaboration with community and land, with specific interests in knowledge transmission, resurgent material practices, environmental justice and decolonial approaches to art-making.
 They really, really like tea.

 Their current focus includes upcoming curatorial projects, as well as ongoing experimental installation work.